World Partner Programs in Asia

 The Chinese University of Hong Kong (CUHK) is a top-ranked comprehensive research university with offerings in English, Cantonese, and Putonghua (Mandarin).
 The CUHK campus overlooks the Tolo Harbour and is the largest and greenest campus in Hong Kong.
 You will take a full semester of courses alongside other international and Chinese students.
 You may enroll in any courses if you meet the prerequisites and language proficiency requirements.

-Pitt in the Himalayas is located in Mussoorie, a small city in the foothills of the Himalaya Mountains.
-You’ll choose from courses with an emphasis on anthropology and geography, which include extensive academic excursions to contextualize course content and make the most of the program’s setting. (fall only)
+This program is located in Mussoorie, a small city in the foothills of the Himalaya Mountains.
+You’ll choose from courses with an emphasis on anthropology and geography, which include extensive academic excursions to contextualize course content and make the most of the program’s setting. (spring only)

 Examine socioeconomic and development trends in Northern India as well as the tensions and challenges shaping India today.
 Located in Jaipur, a city of 3 million people, the SIT India: Sustainable Development and Social Change program allows you to focus on sustainability and development in an emerging global city.

 Through the CIEE Arts and Sciences Program in Tokyo, Japan, take your studies a step further in a city that radiates light and energy (along with anime, Godzilla, and Hello Kitty).
 Prestigious Sophia University presents challenging academics and every level of Japanese language instruction you need – and plunges you into both a local and international student scene.
 Add colorful trips to explore beyond Tokyo, and you’ve got one amazing global adventure.

 Kansai Gaidai University offers a wide range of courses, including business and economics, history, political science, religion and sociology, and studio art.
 The program provides international students with a means of exploring Japan and Asian studies through classroom instruction and interaction with Japanese people.
 Except for Japanese language courses, all courses are conducted in English.